stolostron/rhacm-docs/security/create_image_vuln.md

 ## Creating an image vulnerability policy from the console

+Complete the following steps to create the image vulnerability policy from the console:

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Governance and risk**.
 3. Click **Create policy**.